Skip to content

 • Are the terminals connected?

-• Which terminal is more modern?
+• Which terminal is the most modern?

 Terminal 3 is the newest and has the best facilities, especially for long-haul flights.